getkirby-v2/cli/readme.md

 #### Branch Option

-You can pass a --branch=dev-Option to install the plugin from a specific branch.
+You can pass a `--branch=awesomeBranch`-Option to install the plugin from a specific branch _(here awesomeBranch)_.
 It defaults to the master branch.

 ```
 kirby plugin:update getkirby-plugins/cachebuster-plugin --branch=dev